Skip to content

 You or your character will not know how you’ll react in a situation you never experienced before.

-It’s kind of the same with your story itself.
+It’s kind of similar to your story itself.

 Pantsing Your Way

-This type of writing is by-the-seat-of-your-pants and usually called pantsing.
+This type of writing is by the seat of your pants and is usually called pantsing.

 The quote above was referencing this type of writing and why creating structured, highly detailed character sheets isn’t worth it.
 Stories change as you write them.
-And, if it doesn’t, it will definitely in edits and rewrites.
+And if it doesn’t, it will definitely change during edits and rewrites.
 You may take your characters and storyline in an entirely different direction.

 Characters Create Themselves